Best 15 Vegan Iodine Sources For Your Kids

 7. Navy Beans

-12 cups navy beans you can get 32 mcg Iodine.
+For 12 cups of navy beans, you can get 32 mcg of iodine.
 The navy bean is a small, white dried bean that receives its name from its use as a staple diet by sailors.
-Navy beans, like other legumes, are nutrient-dense, including potassium, protein, iron, and folate.

 8. Wakame